sybila/huctl/README.md

 Also note that =>, EU and AU are right associative, so that ```a EU b EU c``` is parsed as ```a EU (b EU c)```, as expected.

+You can use special operator `:?` to mark formulas that are in some way interesting and then use a parsing option to include only these in the results (references and includes are processed normally, it is just result filtering).

 Example of usage:

 ```